serajhqi/serajhqi/README.md

 __Full Stack Developer__ with 7+ years of experience in the IT industry.
-Specialized in developing web applications.
-Love problem-solving and finding efficient solutions to get the jobs done.
-Looking for new opportunities to pursue this purpose.

-Interested in Microservices and Data Science
+Love problem-solving and finding efficient solutions.
+Interested in Microservices and Data Science.

 ### Skills: